ovaisoozeer/ovaisoozeer.github.io/client-list.md

 # Clients/Projects

-In August 2020 I will have been a developer for a total of 13 years.

-In this time, I have had four [employers](employment-history), and over twenty clients from various domains.
+I have had four [employers](employment-history), and over twenty clients from various domains.

 These are the ones that I can declare: